grumpyjames/birding-almanac/blog/the-eastest-of-essex/the-eastest-of-essex.md

   </figcaption>
 </figure>

-We disappear below decks to warm up with some lunch - sausage and mash; very nice.
-We reappear and spend some more time looking for Slavonian Grebe.
-Despite continuing reports of sightings from the South shore, we find nothing .
-Eventually we begin to approach Mistley, and, excitement, as the channel starts to slim a group of Scaup are found floating off the starboard bow (that's the front, right? --Ed).
+We disappear below deck to warm up with some lunch - sausage and mash followed by apple pie and cream; very nice.
+Post-pie we emerge above deck and spend some more time looking for Slavonian Grebe.
+Despite continuing reports of sightings from the South shore, we find nothing.
+Eventually we begin to approach Mistley and, excitement, as the channel starts to slim, a group of Scaup are found floating off the starboard bow (that's to the front and right, right? --Ed).

 The closer we get to Mistley, the better things get - really good views of big groups of waders - lots of Avocet and Black-tailed Godwit in particular.